enriquecoronadozu/Open-RIZE-Blockly-Generator/README.md

 # Guidelines to generate new blocks (primitives)

-Basic nodes that can be generated are two types:
+Basic social skills that can be generated are two types:

 - Condition/Events = **inputs**
 - Actions = **outputs**